0C3L0T/vnfnet-thesis/README.md

 # 3. How to do service graph embedding
 - place VNF from SFC on SN randomly?

+>Cyril:  "agent will propose (predict) an embedding assignment and the env will decide if the assignment is valid, if yes then execute (accept) otherwise reject."

 # 4. propose network traffic generation strategy